"This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.”

-Augmented Reality vs Virtual Reality is a term widely being used on the internet nowadays.
-This article will explain everything about both AR and VR technologies.
+Augmented Reality vs Virtual Reality is a term widely being used on the internet at present.
+This article will explain everything about both AR and VR technologies, how do AR and VR work?
+Where AR and VR are used? etc.

-- Pokemon GO is the best example of AR Games.
+- Pokemon GO is the best example of an AR Game.

 - An AR projection of a 3-D brain is occasionally used by neurosurgeons to assist them during procedures.